SEND Information Report

 - pupils’ work and interviews

-The Staff and SENCO maps provision for each pupil.
+The Senior Leadership Team and SENDCo, together, map provision for each pupil.
 Decisions are made as to whether specific interventions are proving to be effective in terms of impact and time spent on them for each pupil.
 Each year we review our provision offer and plan accordingly for the short, medium and long developing picture of need.

 We are passionate about education and of meeting the needs of children so that they can succeed in a way that relates to them as young people.
 Many of our pupils have SEMH needs and we pride ourselves in our ability to meet the SEMH needs and wellbeing needs of our pupils.
-Many of the pupils we work with have attachment difficulties that make it hard for them to engage in mainstream education.
+A large number of the pupils we work with have attachment difficulties that make it hard for them to engage in mainstream education.
 We take a holistic approach that directly looks at the wellbeing of our pupils and the attachment issues that may underpin some of theirs behaviours.
-As a school we have adolescent support workers, parent & family support workers that work in house and we also have very good relationships with other supports agencies that we regularly use to enable us to support our pupils fully.
+As a school we have an Education and Family Support Advisor, access to MHS mental Health practitioners based at school who serve the Mendip area and access to our allocated school Educational Psychologist.
+Through a referral process we can also access specialist help and support.

-Training needs are identified in response to the needs of pupils we work with and through staff training records.
+Training needs are identified in response to the needs of pupils we work with and through staff training requests and needs.

-School staff have specific training and expertise in many areas such as: speech and language, literacy and numeracy interventions, supporting pupils with ASD, dyslexia, any many more.
+A number of school staff have specific training and expertise in areas such as: speech and language, supporting pupils with ASD, dyslexia, any many more.
 The school operates regular staff training sessions on key aspects of Special Educational Needs teaching.
-These are carried out by the SENCO or other members of the school, each with specialist knowledge and expertise in this area.
+These are carried out by the SENDCo, other members of the school or using external professionals, each with specialist knowledge and expertise in this area.

-The SENCO attends network meetings and regularly has input at staff training.
+The SENDCo attends network meetings and regularly has input at staff training.

 - Child Protection (Safeguarding)